sebohe/tendermint/STYLE_GUIDE.md

  * Use [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports)
  * Separate imports into blocks - one for the standard lib, one for external libs and one for tendermint libs.
  * Here are some common library labels for consistency:
-   - dbm "github.com/tendermint/tmlibs/db"
+   - dbm "github.com/tendermint/tm-db"
-   - cmn "github.com/tendermint/tmlibs/common"
    - tmcmd "github.com/tendermint/tendermint/cmd/tendermint/commands"
    - tmcfg "github.com/tendermint/tendermint/config/tendermint"
    - tmtypes "github.com/tendermint/tendermint/types"
  * Never use anonymous imports (the `.`), for example, `tmlibs/common` or anything else.
+ * When importing a pkg from the `tendermint/libs` directory, prefix the pkg alias with tm.
+     - tmbits "github.com/tendermint/tendermint/libs/bits"
  * tip: Use the `_` library import to import a library for initialization effects (side effects)

 ## Dependencies